HewlettPackard/Docker-SimpliVity/README.md

 <ol class="ol">
-<li class="li">If DRS is not enabled, the placement of the VMs is specified in the the ansible inventory file vm_hosts</li>
+<li class="li">If DRS is not enabled, the placement of the VMs is specified in the ansible inventory file vm_hosts</li>

 <li class="li">If DRS is enabled, the placement of the VMs is outside the control of the playbooks</li>